khulnasoft/techinfra/README.md

 ## Other Resources

-- [Dotfiles](https://github.com/khulnasoft/dotfiles) - My personal configuration files on macOS
+- [Dotfiles](https://github.com/khulnasoft/boilerplates/tree/dotfiles) - Our configuration files on macOS
 - [Boilerplates](https://github.com/khulnasoft/boilerplates) - Templates for various projects like Docker, K8S, Ansible, etc
-- [Videos](https://github.com/khulnasoft/videos) - Documentation and project files for all my video tutorials on YouTube
-- [Homelab](https://github.com/khulnasoft/homelab) - This is my entire Homelab documentation, and configurations for infrastructure, applications, networking, and more.
+- [Homelab](https://github.com/khulnasoft/boilerplates/tree/homelab) - This is entire Homelab documentation, and configurations for infrastructure, applications, networking, and more.

 ## Support me